mercmonologer/Shadow-Of-Chernobyl-Streaming-Integration/README.md

 ## ⚠ Important: Save Your Game Often! ⚠

-This mod enhances your gameplay, but like all mods, it may occasionally stop working or require a reload to function properly.

-- **Save your game frequently** to avoid losing progress.
-- If the mod stops responding, try **reloading the game** to restore functionality.
+- If the mod stops responding, try **reloading the game** to get it working again!
-- Crashes **can happen**, so keeping multiple save points is highly recommended.
+- Crashes **can and do happen**, so keeping multiple save points is important!
+Spam the F5 Key!

-Stay safe and happy gaming! 🎮

 ## Step 1: Downloading and Modifying the OGSR Engine